8an3/OpinionatedAutomotiveDealerCRM/README.md

 If your a software providor and process engineering isn't something you have focused on or even thought about, reach out.
 I'd be more than happy to help in this, because we desperatly need companies to atleast think about it before they code.
 We know that once the code is good and it works, it gets shipped never to be looked at again, unless a severe enough bug is found that needs to be fixed.
 With each table I will provide the EXACT math used in the code, and you can even check it if you still don't beleive it after that.
 The numbers get that out of hand, that quickly.
 I spent a week going over these numbers because...
 I could not accept the answers to be my reality.
 The worst part is, it's entirely out of your control as the employee... but it is 100% entirely in your control as a dev.

-### To prove how IMPORTANT this is I'll include a part of a presentation I have.
+### To prove how IMPORTANT this is, I'll include parts of a presentation with notes.
 We will go over a couple pain points...
 - Setting Appointments
 - Money Wasted Through Salaries